Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ### The check reports a finding that is known and accepted

 Some findings are permanent facts of a given deployment, for example a poller running without Redis, or an installation deliberately kept off the update channel.
 Pass `--ignore` with a pattern matching the message to drop it, for example `--ignore='Redis is unavailable'`.
 Ignored findings no longer appear in the output and no longer affect the state, so keep the pattern narrow enough that a genuinely new problem is not swallowed with it. `--match` works the other way round and keeps only what it names, which suits a check that is meant to watch one thing.

+### A `--match` or `--ignore` pattern stops matching

+The messages of the validation results are translated, so they follow the language the installation is set to.
+A pattern written against the English wording finds nothing on an installation running in another language, and the check then reports "Nothing checked.
+The filters dropped every validation result." or simply keeps a finding the pattern was meant to drop.
+Take the pattern from the output the check itself prints on that host rather than from another one.

+The messages the check recognises as aborts are the exception: LibreNMS writes those as literal text, so they are the same in every language.

 ## Credits, License